tafax/angular-digest-auth/README.md

      * Use a variable in resolve to authorize the users.
      * The method 'isAuthenticated()' returns a promise
      * which you can use to validate the requests.
-     * The promise is resolved after user login or logout.
      */
     $routeProvider.when('some/path', {
         ...